modcomlearning/CyberTestSystem/README.md

         <script>alert("Hello JS");</script>
        Thank you.

-Please confirm in the messages table in your database that the Above script has been saved as it is.
+Please confirm in the messages table in your database that the Above script has been saved as it is(Code).
 This is what is called injected Script, The Attacker pretends to be posting a Message but instead the message is accompanied by some malicious code.
 <br>
 Now, logout and login as admin, assuming the admin want to read the posted messages.